Night of Champions (2012)

 The 2012 Night of Champions was a professional wrestling pay-per-view (PPV) event produced by WWE.
 It was the sixth annual Night of Champions and took place on September 16, 2012, at the TD Garden in Boston, Massachusetts.
-The theme of the event was that all sanctioned championships promoted on WWE's main roster at the time were defended on the card.
-The event managed to gain 189,000 buys, which was up from last year's event, which gained a 169,000 buy rate.
+The theme of the event was that all six of WWE's active main roster championships at the time were defended.
+The event managed to gain 189,000 pay-per-view buys, which was up from last year's event, which gained a 169,000 buy rate.

 Eight matches were contested at the event, including one on the Pre-Show.
 The main event, which saw CM Punk defend the WWE Championship against John Cena, ended in a double pinfall.
 In other prominent matches, Sheamus defeated Alberto Del Rio to retain the World Heavyweight Championship, Kane and Daniel Bryan defeated Kofi Kingston and R-Truth to win the WWE Tag Team Championship, and Eve Torres defeated Layla to win the WWE Divas Championship.

 Production

 Background

-The event was held at the TD Garden in Boston, Massachusetts.
+The sixth annual Night of Champions was held at the TD Garden in Boston, Massachusetts.

-Night of Champions was an annual pay-per-view (PPV) event produced by WWE since 2007.
-The 2012 event was the sixth Night of Champions and was held on September 16, 2012, at the TD Garden in Boston, Massachusetts.
-As per the theme of the event, every championship promoted on WWE's main roster at the time was defended—this specification of main roster championships came as a result of the establishment of WWE's developmental territory NXT earlier in the year, which had its own championship with two more introduced the following year.
-The main roster championships promoted by WWE in 2012 included the WWE Championship, the World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.
+Night of Champions is a professional wrestling pay-per-view (PPV) event produced by WWE since 2007, with the event based around championship matches.
+The sixth event was held on September 16, 2012, at the TD Garden in Boston, Massachusetts.
+As per the theme of the event, every active championship promoted on WWE's main roster at the time was defended, which included the WWE Championship, the World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.
+The specification of main roster championships came as a result of the establishment of WWE's developmental territory NXT earlier in the year, which had its own championship with two more introduced the following year.